nestjs/docs.nestjs.com/content/faq/serverless.md

 > info **Hint** To instruct Nest CLI to use this configuration, create a new `webpack.config.js` file in the root directory of your project.

+> warning **Warning** It is not recommended to bundle `node_modules` for Node.js applications.
+This is for demonstration purposes only.
+Check out this [comment](https://github.com/nestjs/nest/issues/1706#issuecomment-579248915) for more information.

 With this configuration, we received the following results:

 |                                      |                  |